carlosnani/carlosnani/README.md

 ### Hi there 👋
 ## Hello Everyone 👋
- I'm a Designer and Dev Front End from Rio de Janeiro / :Brazil: 🤓 I **love 😍 Technology**  🤖  and learning **more** and  **more**!!!
+ I'm a Designer and Dev Front End from Rio de Janeiro / :brazil: 🤓 I **love 😍 Technology**  🤖  and learning **more** and  **more**!!!

 Now I'm focus in **HTML**, **CSS**, **Javascript** and  **React**, but I love use a lot of tools.